-The contemporary styled home features a large, one-story garage at the front of the site and adjacent to the remnants of a former tennis court.
-The applicant is also proposing to reconstruct the tennis court as part of this application.
-Further setback towards the rear of the site, over 120' from the front property line, is the primary two-story residence with an understory overlooking Surprise Lake.
-The proposed garage structure is clad in rust-colored metal panels and features bubble-patterned perforated screens.
-The main residence is enhanced by stucco finished structural components that are contrasted with recessed walls of travertine-like stone and louvered screens.
+The contemporary styled residence features at the front of the site a large, one-story garage that is adjacent to the former remnants of a tennis court, which is proposed to be reconstructed as part of this application.
+Further setback towards the rear of the site, over 120' from the front property line, is the primary two-story residence with understory overlooking Surprise Lake.